wale-lvl/homelab/networking/network-design.md

 - Internet → VM: **Blocked by default**
 - Host ↔ VM: **Allowed**

-This ensures a controlled environment suitable for offensive and defensive security testing.
+This ensures a controlled environment suitable for troubleshooting and analysis
 ## Security Considerations
 - NAT Network provides basic isolation from external threats
 - No services are exposed publicly
-- Suitable for malware analysis, penetration testing practice, and monitoring exercises